nus-cs2113-AY2122S1/ip/docs/README.md

 ### Using JAR file

-1. Download `Duke.jar` into the selected directory
+1. Download `Duke.jar` into the selected directory.
-2. Open up `Terminal` or `Command prompt` and `cd` to the directory `Duke.jar` file is in
+2. Open up `Terminal` or `Command prompt` and `cd` to the directory `Duke.jar` file is in.
 3. Run the JAR file by typing `java -jar Duke.jar`.
-If you are setting up for the first time, a `data` folder will be created in the directory `Duke.jar` is in and a text file `Duke.txt` will be created in the `data` folder.
+If you are setting up for the first time, a `data` folder will be created in the directory `Duke.jar` is in containing a text file `Duke.txt`.

 ## Using Duke
-Upon running the program, the user will be greeted with the following message:
+Upon running the program, you will be greeted with the following message:
 ```
  ____        _
 |  _ \ _   _| | _____